bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 ## Confirming the file upload

-So now you have your file uploaded to a storage place of your choice, you need to confirm that your upload is indeed finished.
+So now you have your file uploaded to a storage place of your choice/bitrise, you need to confirm that your upload is indeed finished.

 The two required parameters you'll need are the provisioning profile slug and the app slug.
 You can confirm the uploading process is complete if you set you can set the value of the `processed` flag to `true` a `curl` call:  `/apps/{APP-SLUG}/provisioning-profiles/{PROVISIONING-PROFILE-SLUG}/uploaded`.